netvl/picopickle/README.md

 writeString[Root](C("me", A))  shouldEqual """{"$variant":"C","name":"me","y":{"$variant":"A"}}"""
 ```

-If you don't request `Root` explicitly, the classes will be serialized as if they are not a part of an STH:
+If you don't request `Root` explicitly, the classes will be serialized as if they were not a part of an STH:

 ```scala
 writeString(B(10, true)) shouldEqual """{"x":10,"y":true}"""